ilazzy/njs-assmt/README.md

 ## Next Steps

 - Ensure the `MYSQL_PASSWORD` in the `.env` file is changed to a secure value for production environments.
-- Review the `README.md` file for any further setup instructions or project details.
+- To start the application, run: `npm start`